 - Dative: “diesen Männern, diesen Frauen, diesen Kindern“

 - Accusative: “diese Männer, diese Frauen, diese Kinder“

-The pronouns “derselbe, dieselbe, dasselbe“ and the pronoun “selbst” indicate identity and emphasizes it.
+The pronouns “derselbe, dieselbe, dasselbe“ and the pronoun “selbst” indicate identity and put an emphasis on the pronoun.

 Welcome to language-easy.org and this article about German demonstrative pronouns.
-Well, by having a click on this article, you have entered the depths of German Grammar.
-So, once you master German demonstrative pronoun, you gain the ability to express yourself in a highly detailed manner.
+Well, by having clicked on this article, you have entered the depths of German Grammar.
+So, once you master German demonstrative pronouns, you gain the ability to express yourself in a highly advanced manner.

 In the following, we will focus on the different forms of the most common German demonstrative pronouns and specify their correct use.
-So, without loosing too much time – let’s start right ahead!
+So, without losing too much time – let’s start right ahead!